 FAQs

 - What is German chocolate?
-German chocolate refers to a type of dark-baking chocolate created by Samuel German in 1852.
+It was a dark baking chocolate named after Samuel German in 1852.

-- How do you store leftover cheesecake?
-Store leftovers in the refrigerator, tightly wrapped, for up to 5 days.
+- How do I store leftovers?
+Wrap slices in plastic and keep in the fridge up to 5 days.

 Conclusion